tomhirst/nft-minting-dapp-starter/README.md

 ## Roadmap

 - Show the funds available in the connected account's wallet
-- Add advanced (ownable) functionality to the contract for selling NFTs
+- Add common owner functionality to the contract
 - - Reserve tokens
 - - Flip sale state
 - - Set starting index